 - Challenge degrading treatment of LGBT people such as the use of forced medical examinations.

-The Human Dignity Trust also provides technical assistance to governments that seek to reform laws that discriminate against LGBT people and other marginalised groups.
+Since 2015, The Human Dignity Trust has also analysed the need and options for legislative reform of a broad range of sexual offences and related laws that discriminate against LGBT people and other marginalised groups.
 At the request of policy makers, parliamentarians and government officials, we provide assistance to reform out-dated and discriminatory laws.

 At the Trust we understand that even though laws can change, society often lags behind, so we also work alongside local LGBT activists to design media strategies in order to dispel myths and foster understanding about LGBT people, as well as minimising public backlash to progressive legal decisions.